-If you have questions or would like more information about this program, please email Dr. Jodie Novak, or call her at (970) 351-2463.
+If you have questions or would like more information about this program, please email Dr. Oscar Levin, or call him at (970) 351-2380.

 This program is designed to prepare teachers to be experts in their own classroom.
 Upon finishing this program they should be able to teach the content of mathematics, assume leadership roles in mathematics curriculum within their schools, and read and understand the professional literature relating to the teaching and learning of their discipline.
 The emphasis is on preparing teachers for the 21st century with a dynamic and individualized program of study.